anushasidhanti/EmployeeDetails-with-WCF-RestService/README.md

 Signup using the following data on the signup page.
 The password is hashed and stored in the UserTable.

-Admin - Username - Admin Password - admin
+Admin - Username - Admin, Password - admin

-Manager - Username - Manager Password - manager
+Manager - Username - Manager, Password - manager

-Employee - Username -Employee Password - employee
+Employee - Username -Employee, Password - employee

 Database Details